canro91/canro91.github.io/_posts/2022-12-21-WhenToChooseValueObjects.md

 _This post is part of [my Advent of Code 2022]({% post_url 2022-12-01-AdventOfCode2022 %})._

-Today I reviewed a Pull Request and had a conversation about when to use Value Objects instead of primitive values.
+Today I [reviewed a pull request]({% post_url 2022-12-05-LeadingQuestionsOnCodeReviews %}) and had a conversation about when to use Value Objects instead of primitive values.
 This is the code that started the conversation and my rationale to promote a primitive value to a Value Object.

 **Prefer Value Objects to encapsulate validations or custom methods on a primitive value.
 Otherwise, if a primitive value doesn't have a meaningful "business" sense and is only passed around, consider using the primitive value with a good name for simplicity.**